History of the Church of Jesus Christ of Latter-day Saints: The church and black people

 The cause of some of the church's most damaging publicity had to do with the church's policy of discrimination against black people.
 Black people were always officially welcome in the church, and Joseph Smith established an early precedent for it by ordaining black males to the Priesthood.
 Smith was also anti-slavery, going so far as to run on an anti-slavery platform as a candidate for the presidency of the United States.
 At times, however, Smith had shown sympathy for the belief that black people were the cursed descendants of Cain, a belief which was commonly held in his day.
-In 1849, church doctrine taught that even though black people could be baptized, black men could not be ordained to the Priesthood and black people could not enter LDS temples.
+In 1849, church doctrine taught that while black people could be baptized, black men could not be ordained to the Priesthood and black people could not enter LDS temples.
 Journal histories and public teachings of the time reflect that Young and others stated that God would some day reverse this policy of discrimination.
-It is also important to note that while black people as a whole were specifically withheld from priesthood blessings (although there were some exceptions to this policy in both the 1800s and 1900s), other races and genealogical lineages were also prohibited from holding the priesthood.

-By the late 1960s, the Church had expanded into Brazil, the Caribbean, and the nations of Africa, but it was also being criticized for its policy of racial discrimination.
+By the late 1960s, the church had expanded into Brazil, the Caribbean, and the nations of Africa, but it was also being criticized for its policy of racial discrimination.
 In the case of Africa and the Caribbean, the church had not yet begun large-scale missionary efforts in most areas.
 There were large groups of people who desired to join the church in Ghana and Nigeria and there were also many faithful church members who were of African descent in Brazil.
-On June 9, 1978, under the administration of Spencer W. Kimball, the church's leadership finally received sanction to change the long-standing policy.
+On June 9, 1978, under the administration of Spencer W. Kimball, the church's leadership changed the long-standing policy.

 Today, there are many black members of the church, and there are also many predominantly black congregations.
-In the Salt Lake City area, black members have organized branches of an official church auxiliary which is called the Genesis Groups.
+In the Salt Lake City area, black members organized branches of a monthly gathering and activity arm called the Genesis Group that provided group members with additional support.